nouun/3cac/README.md

 Contributions and feature requests are always welcomed.
 If you need support with anything, feel free to message me on Discord under `Nouun#0246`.
-If you have any issues you're welcome to message me on Discord but it would be prefered to use GitHub Issue.
+If you have any issues you're welcome to message me on Discord but it would be preferred to use GitHub Issue.

 ### Donations